timi82/SQL-Queries/README.md

 5. LIMIT 1;

-Returns only on row of  the final result
+Returns only on a row of  the final result